 Stick welding has the advantage of cellulosic rods, such as the 6010 and the 6011.
 These have some strong advantages against the zinc covering:

 - Using the same amperage, cellulosic rods create a 60-70% stronger arc compared to other rods.
 This helps to evaporate the zinc that’s close to or inside the puddle.

-Rutile welding rods such as the 7014 or the 6013 are also suitable for galvanized steel because they have a low silicon content.
+Rutile rods such as the 7014 or the 6013 are also suitable for galvanized steel because they have a low silicon content.
 But, they cannot reach the effectiveness of cellulosic rods.

 Rutile rods are not designed for the whip and pause technique.
 However, you can slightly manipulate the rod forth and back to burn some of the zinc.